collapsed-tools/copykitten/README.md

 **@collapsed-tools/copykitten**

-**ATTENTION: SOFTWARE IS IN PRE-ALPHA STATE, NOT YET READY TO USE**
+Easy image and video file management for moving files from cameras to centralized storage.

-> Easy image and video file management for moving files from cameras to centralized storage.
+# **SOFTWARE IS IN PRE-ALPHA STATE, NOT YET READY TO USE**

 ## Features